smlamod/sidviewer/README.md

 # sidviewer

-Code used to analyse the results of our supersid setup and test for the detection algoorithm
+Code used to analyse the results of our supersid setup and test for the detection algorithm